 The largest church in the United States, the Cathedral of St. John the Divine is famously incomplete despite over a hundred years of construction and it features a Romanesque sanctuary and choir with a Gothic nave, due to changing architects after the project was first started in 1891.
 Built as a "house of prayer for all nations," it is welcoming to visitors and even has interesting tours for those who want to learn about its history and architecture.

-First opened in 1968, the Studio Museum in Harlem focuses on the work of local, national and international artists of African descent, as well as art that is influenced and inspired by black culture.
+First opened in 1968, the Studio Museum in Harlem focuses on the work of local, national and international artists of African descent, as well as art that is influenced and inspired by Black culture.
 Open Thursday - Sunday, suggested admission is just $7 (students & seniors are just $3 and children 12 and under are always free), and admission for all is free on Sunday.
 They often have family programs on the weekends, both gallery tours and also hands-on workshops suited for children of all ages and their families.
-To ensure your ability to participate, check their events page and reserve your ticket in advance.